Dizə, Sharur

 Dizə (also, Diza and Dize) is a village and municipality in the Sharur District of Nakhchivan Autonomous Republic, Azerbaijan.
 It is located on the left bank of the river Arpachay (Arpa), on the Sharur plain.
-On the other side of the river is the village of Oglanqala.
+On the other side of the river is the village of Oğlanqala.

 Its population is busy with gardening, vegetable-growing, grain-growing and animal husbandry.
 There are secondary school, library, club, kindergarten and a medical center in the village.
 It has a population of 1,791.